louisitvn/slate/source/index.html.md

 # Introduction

-Welcome to **BuilderJS 4.0**, the most powerful Email or Web Page Builder tool.
+Welcome to **BuilderJS 5.0**, the most powerful HTML Email or Page builder tool.
 BuilderJS is the easiest, quickest way to design elegant, mobile responsive emails or landing pages for your business.

 BuilderJS is made in pure Javascript and HTML, making it easy to integrate with any web application no matter what the server-side programming language is (Java, .Net, PHP, Ruby on Rails, Python, etc.)